rfitzp/TJ/README.md

 surfaces are optionally calculated using a three-field reduced-MHD resonant layer model.

+# Class Utility

+Class to perform various standard tasks, such as reading and writing to files, solving differential equations, and finding roots of trancendental equations.

 # Class Equilibrium

 Class to generate an aspect-ratio expanded tokamak plasma equilibrium.